ImperialCollegeLondon/ReCoDE_rnaseq_pipeline/README.md

 - Downstream statistical analysis:
   - Data normalisation
   - Unsupervised analysis (e.g. PCA)
-  - Differential expression and enrichment using DESeq2
+  - Differential expression and enrichment using edgeR

 We will write scripts, using bash and the R programming language, that can execute these steps in parallel on the RCS.